JuliaAI/MLJTuning.jl/README.md

   (e.g., a random Pareto optimal solution).

-- The *history* is a vector of identically-keyed named tuples, one tuple per iteration.
-The tuple keys include:
+- The *history* is a vector of identically-keyed named tuples, one tuple per iteration, called *entries*.
+The entry keys always
+  include:

   - `model`: for the MLJ model instance that has been evaluated